Where to Stay in London

 When you consider where to stay in London, Covent Garden may be a good pick – it is one of the best places in London, with a great and authentic vibe!

 Would you like to stay in a neighbourhood in London, conveniently located for the London Eye and centrally located for many other sights, museums, theatres and places of interest in central London?
-Then the South Bank will be a good choice!
+Then the South Bank might be a good choice!

 The South Bank, the area south of the River Thames just opposite Westminster and Covent Garden, include great attractions such as the iconic London Eye, The Dungeons and SEA LIFE Centre London Aquarium.
 From the London Eye, you can enjoy panoramic views of great parts of London!